 With a standard OS underlying your workloads, you can easily move them across environments—where it makes sense for your business.
-Red Hat Enterprise Linux gives you a consistent, stable foundation across hybrid cloud deployments, along with built-in manageability and integration with the broader Red Hat management and automation portfolio.
+Red Hat Enterprise Linux gives you a consistent, stable, and high-performance platform across hybrid cloud deployments, along with built-in manageability and integration with the broader Red Hat management and automation portfolio.

-With thousands of certified hardware, software, and cloud solutions, Red Hat Enterprise Linux is your foundation for innovation, offering the latest stable development tools, container technologies, hardware, and cloud advancements.
+Red Hat is a trusted partner to more than 90% of the companies in the Fortune 500, and a Red Hat Enterprise Linux subscription provides you direct access to, and advocacy within, the open source community.
+It also integrates with an ecosystem of thousands of certified cloud, software, and hardware providers.
+Red Hat Enterprise Linux is your foundation for innovation, offering the latest stable development tools, container technologies, hardware, and cloud advancements.

 Using a supported, enterprise open source OS, like Red Hat Enterprise Linux, means that thousands of developers are monitoring millions of lines of code in the Linux kernel—finding flaws and developing fixes before vulnerabilities become problems.
-Red Hat has dedicated teams of experts verifying those fixes and deploying patches without interrupting your applications, like those that helped handle Meltdown and Spectre a few years ago.
+And with Linux kernel live patching, security patches can be applied without downtime.
+Red Hat has dedicated teams of experts verifying those bug fixes and deploying patches without interrupting your applications, like those that helped handle Meltdown and Spectre a few years ago.

-A Red Hat Enterprise Linux subscription helps you maintain critical applications for 10 years or more with deployment choices of major, supported versions and a commitment to preserve app stability with each minor update.
+A Red Hat Enterprise Linux subscription helps you maintain critical applications, with a 10 year life cycle, deployment choices of major supported versions, and a commitment to preserve app stability with each minor update.

 Receive continued access to advocacy and innovation through the award-winning Red Hat Customer Portal, our expert support team, and within the global open source community.

 Red Hat is one of the leading contributors to the Linux kernel and associated technologies in the greater open source community, and has been since the beginning.
+This differs greatly from traditional operating systems—Unix, Microsoft Windows, and MacOS—which are proprietary and far less modifiable.
 Red Hat engineers help improve features, reliability, and security to make sure your infrastructure performs and remains stable—no matter your use case and workload.